dhiganthrao/dhiganthrao/README.md

 ## Experience

+I am an Engineer Intern at [Sema4.ai](https://sema4.ai) where I'm working on AI agents and architectures.
+Currently, I'm working on automating agents to perform important tasks on asynchronous triggers, which don't require you to do any work whatsoever.
+More information on this once I complete my internship 😉

-I'm currently interning at [Siemens Healthineers](https://www.siemens-healthineers.com/), where I tackle problems related to Deep Learning for Application Screen Testing and Statistical Analyses of User Metrics.
+I was a Software Engineering Intern at [Siemens Healthineers](https://www.siemens-healthineers.com/), where I tackle problems related to Deep Learning for Application Screen Testing and Statistical Analyses of User Metrics.
 I designed a Machine Learning Pipeline with an impressive 99% testing accuracy.
 This project honed my expertise in data analysis and pattern recognition, enabling me to turn data into actionable insights.

 I was a Research Intern at the [Indian Institute of Information Technology, Kancheepuram](https://www.iiitdm.ac.in/), where I learnt how to efficiently apply Deep Learning to Medical Image Processing.